 Getting To Tamarindo

 The nearest international airport is in Liberia, Costa Rica.
 It is very small and feels like it is in the middle of nowhere.
-As you arrive, you will see the beautiful coast line and rolling hills before landing in what seems to be a field until at the last moment you see a small runway.
-There are several airlines flying into it including American Airlines, JetBlue (my airline of choice), South West, West Jet, United, US Airways and a few others.
-I recommend flying directly into Liberia if you are flying into the country.
+As you arrive, you will see the beautiful coast line and rolling hills before landing in what seems like a field, until at the last moment you see a small runway.
+There are several airlines that fly into it including American Airlines, JetBlue (my airline of choice), Southwest, West Jet, United, US Airways and a few others.
+I recommend flying directly into Liberia.

 From San Jose to Tamarindo

 If you are already in Costa Rica, Nature Air will take you directly to the Tamarindo Airport.
 I have seen flights from San Jose start at $59 each way.

 There are a few other options to get to Tamarindo from San Jose.
 The cheapest option is by bus, which is only about $10.
 I would highly recommend this for a budget traveler.
 Jen at CostaRicaChica has a very in-depth article with her experience taking the bus from San Jose to Tamarindo.
 For even more information about taking the bus around Costa Rica, you can look here.

 If you do not want to take the bus, flying is your bet since the flights won’t cost much more than a shuttle.
 If you have a large group with you, take a look at getting a shuttle that charges by the trip instead of per passenger, or there are a few other shuttles that are somewhere in between the price of a bus and a flight.
 Another benefit of a shuttle is that you can book them just a few days before you want to take them, so while I recommend making reservations well in advanced, a last minute shuttle ride could save you big bucks as compared to a last minute flight.